hlilab/hlilab.github.io/_pages/openings.md

 We are currently looking for PhD students and postdocs who are interested in developing high-performance algorithms for biological sequence analyses.
-Potential projects include but not limited to: graph representation of multiple genomes and its applications in calling genetic variations; assembly-based lossy compression of resequencing data and variant calling; practical deep learning models in cancer mutation calling; phasing with single-cell Hi-C data;
-non-homogeneous methods to construct phylogenetic trees.
+Potential projects include but not limited to: sequence alignment, de novo sequence assembly, graph representation of multiple genomes and its applications in calling genetic variations, practical deep learning models in bioinformatics and non-homogeneous methods to construct phylogenetic trees.
 We are also open to other computational projects candidates would like to propose, as long as they fit our general direction.

-To apply for a postdoc fellow, a qualified candicate is expected to have a strong background in at least one of the following fields: bioinformatics, computational biology, computer science, mathematics or physics.
+To apply for a position, a qualified candicate is expected to have a strong background in at least one of the following fields: bioinformatics, computational biology, computer science, mathematics or physics.
 The applicants should be proficient in programming and have experiences in writing programs more than a few hundred lines of code.
-Familarity with a high-performance language such as C/C++ is preferred.
-If interested, please [email your CV](mailto:hli@jimmy.harvard.edu).
+Familarity with a high-performance language such as C/C++/Rust is a plus.
+If interested, please [email your CV](mailto:hli@ds.dfci.harvard.edu).
 Let us know your GitHub, GitLab or BitBucket account if you have one.

 A more complete job description can be found [under this link][jobad].
 You can